AllanChain/sane-break/README.md

 ## Compiling from source

+This app only supports KDE on Linux.
-For Linux users, currently the only way to install Sane Break is to compile it from source.
+For Linux users, you are strongly encouraged to install Sane Break by comping from source.
-Make sure you have `layer-shell-qt` and `kidletime` for Qt6 installed.
+Make sure you have `kidletime` and `layer-shell-qt` (required for Wayland support) for Qt6 installed.
 ```bash
 git clone https://github.com/AllanChain/sane-break
 cd sane-break